fritzprix/yarmi/README.md

                             return;
                         }
                         try {
-                                UserIDPController userCtr = RMIClient.create(serviceProxy, TestService.class, UserIDPController.class);
+                                Object client = RMIClient.create(serviceProxy, TestService.class, UserIDPController.class);
                                 // will be create client-side proxy

-                                // and use it just like simple method call
+                                // and use it just like local instance UserIDPController userCtr = (UserIDPController) client;

                                 User user = new User();
                                 user.setName("David");